 In a televised interview on 7 April 2017, the CEO of 23andMe, Anne Wojcicki, discussed the company’s new FDA-approved disease-risk reports and let drop (at about 6:15) that their database now includes more than two million people.
-(Note: I earn a small commission if you purchase through the links in this post.
-The cost is the same for you.
-Click here for more information.)

 Because of 23andMe’s two-pronged business model (part consumer medical genetics, part genealogy), not all of those individuals will be participating in DNA Relatives, the family matching tool there.
 Even so, this milestone is great news for genetic genealogy!